srich36/TodayILearned/til_docs/SMTP.md

 - You see these headers describing HTTP request bodies as well
 - MIME allows for arbitrary binary data to be exchanged
 - MIME has now become a generic way of describing the structure of a document, file, or assortment of bytes.
 Thus it is used in HTTP requests
+  - Though they are sometimes referred to as _media types_ within the web